-Students are expected to meet their payment obligations according to their Student Agreement (Tuition Payment Options Agreement).
+Students are expected to meet their payment obligations according to their payment plan.
 Late Payment Fees of $50 are charged to students who fail to meet agreed-upon deadlines for any payment.

 Students relying on federal or private loans for tuition payment must have completed all necessary loan arrangements so that such loans are approved and on file with the Financial Aid Office by the first payment due date each semester.
 If the financial aid deadline is not met, students are required to make monthly out-of-pocket tuition payments of one quarter of the total tuition due for the semester until the loan money becomes available.